openfaas/docs/docs/openfaas-pro/introduction.md

 * Webhook-based billing metrics per invocation for billing your users  (Dec 2023)
 * Stream Server Sent Events (SSE) from functions i.e. OpenAI (Jan 2024)
 * Proactive remote monitoring for support customers (live in pilot)
+* Official C# .NET 8 template (Apr 2024)
+* `airfaas` CLI plugin for airgapped installations and mirroring images to private registries (Apr 2024)

 Upcoming:

 * Conversion to structured/JSON logging of OpenFaaS Pro components (ongoing - 80% complete)
 * GPU scheduling support for functions via Profiles i.e. `nvidia.com/gpu: 1` (ongoing)
+* Dynamic, dedicated Async queues for each function, including queued-based scaling (R&D phase)
 * Function authentication with IAM for OpenFaaS
 * Go SDK for the Function Builder API
-* Airfaas - utility for air-gapped installations and upgrades of OpenFaaS Standard/for Enterprises
-* Dynamic, dedicated Async queues for each function, including queued-based scaling
-* Additional event triggers i.e. AMQP event trigger for RabbitMQ and Azure Service Bus and Google PubSub
+* Additional event triggers i.e. AMQP event trigger for RabbitMQ and Azure Service Bus and Google PubSub (added upon request)

 Is there something else you need for your team or organisation?
 [Get in touch with us here](https://openfaas.com/support/).